 Exemption from the ban

 If there are special reasons, the Swedish Chemicals Agency may grant an exemption from the ban.
+You must submit a written application and provide sufficient reasons for an exemption.
 We may only grant exemptions for individual cases.